rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/README.md

 I have been a long-time user of [Conda](https://anaconda.org/anaconda/conda) and [pip](https://pypi.org/project/pip/), but recently, the [uv](https://github.com/astral-sh/uv) package has gained significant traction as it provides a faster and more efficient way to install packages and resolve dependencies.

 I recommend starting with *Option 1: Using uv* as it is the more modern approach in 2025.
-If you encounter problems with *Option 1*, consider *Option 2: Option 2: Using Conda*.
+If you encounter problems with *Option 1*, consider *Option 2: Using Conda*.

 &nbsp;